 She is a diva and does not abide by the time given on the internet.
 We cajoled with gentle drumbeats and murmured chants, until she suddenly appeared in all her glory, fashionably late, outshining all of us mere mortals.
 Conch shells resounded, temple bells clanged, the murmured chants became clear and audible.
 The dance had begun!
 As we traversed between the layers of the conscious and the sub-conscious, idealism and pragmatism, so the moon moved between mists and flashes of light.

 With great reverence, the silver needles of the tea bushes at Selim Hill Tea Garden were plucked in that moment of crescendo and completeness.

 The night’s deed was done, the moon beams had been collected.
 We walked out of the tea bushes - tired and content.
 The waves of moonlight had purged all emotion from my being.
 I had been emptied of all honour and dishonour; there was a feeling of fulfilled numbness.
 Beethoven’s Moonlight Sonata had just been performed!

 The moon has mood swings, so does the ocean and so do we.
-All of creation has been carved out of the same five elements and when our day’s work on earth is over, we will become one with the moon, the ocean, the sun and the mountains....... peacefully drinking tea with the old woman who resides on the moon as she spins the silver beams.
+All of creation has been carved out of the same five elements and when our day’s work on earth is over, we will become one with the moon, the ocean, the sun and the the mountains....... peacefully drinking tea with the old woman who resides on the moon as she spins the silver beams.
 Do take some time off and build a relationship with the future.

 Neither the moon, nor the tea garden belongs to anyone on this earth.
-As a sentinel of Selim Hill Tea Garden, it is my pleasure to enjoy it all, dance with it, drink deeply into the cup of life, protect it and leave it pristine for generations to come.
+As a sentinal of Selim Hill Tea Garden, it is my pleasure to enjoy it all, dance with it, drink deeply into the cup of life, protect it and leave it pristine for generations to come.

-Morning came with a freshly brewed cup of Dorje Teas and for sure, I could feel on my palate, 'the misty taste of moonshine'.
+Morning came with a freshly brewed cup of Dorje Teas and for sure I could feel on my palate, ‘the misty taste of moonshine’.